Lodge an appeal and request leave to appeal

 This is how long it takes

-Normally, the Supreme Court decides whether to grant leave to appeal around 1 month after it receives the application.
+Normally, the Supreme Court decides whether to grant leave to appeal within a couple of months after it receives the application.
 This decision is taken by one or more Justices of the Supreme Court.
 Usually, a good 90% of applications for leave to appeal are decided by a single Justice of the Supreme Court.

 6. 6